 How are radio listenership surveys conducted in Singapore?

-Every year, between March to May and September to November, Nielsen will randomly choose 2000 respondents to fill in a manual form or opt-in for mobile data (M-data) to track on your radio listening habits.
-The figures collected will be used to compare against the Singapore population.
+Every year, between March to May and September to November, Nielsen will randomly choose 2000 respondents (with around 250 respondents per week, with a cap of 2 booklets per household) to fill in a manual form or opt-in for mobile data (M-data) to track on your radio listening habits for a week.
+The figures collected over the 8 weeks from around 2,000 individual participants will then be used to compare against the Singapore population.
 A detailed report will then be generated to provide details of every radio station, such as the tuned-in ratio figure, total market share, and total time spent, etc for each station.

 Due to COVID-19, there were no results tabulated for Wave 1/2020.
 During the wave periods, radio stations usually hold contests that give out huge cash prizes and organize big campaigns, hoping to up the listening figures.

 In Singapore, we have 19 stations in total.
 11 are owned by Mediacorp, 5 are owned by SPH Radio, 2 are from So Drama!
 Entertainment and one syndicated station (BBC World Service 88.9FM).
 There used to be Lush99.5FM, but was closed down due to Low listenership; XFM96.3 was vacated and the frequency was returned to IMDA and later placed on an open bid.
 SPH won the bid and the new 96.3HaoFM was launched in January 2018, together with MoneyFM89.3.

 As this radio diary survey or less commonly known as Singapore’s RAM (Radio Audience Measurement), is commissioned by MediaCorp and SPH Radio, So Drama!
 Entertainment was excluded from the survey.
 The actual figures for both 883Jia and Power98 Love Songs radio stations are only reflected under the Others section.